About Emerging Voices for Global Health

 Inspired set of mentors, a great family, the best platform to raise your voice, share ideas and learning from others - this is what being an EV has meant to me.
 It empowers us to take on the most important health challenges of today and the future.

-I work at the institute of public health in Bengaluru.
+I work at the Institute of public health in Bengaluru.
 I am health systems research working on various topics related to strengthening health systems .
 I went to the emerging voices training program in the year 2010.
 Program has enormously help me with trying to find a balance between focussing on rigorous research as well as trying to see that the research gets into impact.
-This year in November 2016 the emerging voices of global health is going to be welcoming a fresh batch of young researchers who will pass through the EV training program.

 Prashanth N S